 - 1. Verify that a Family Home Study Application DCYF 10-354 has been received. - 2.
-Background check - 1.
-Complete background checks on individuals age 16 years and older, including those living on the premises, and other requirements in the Background Checks policy.

-- 2. Discuss with supervisor to determine if a household member under the age of 16 years needs to complete a background check to verify safety of a child placed in a licensed home per Background Checks policy. - 3.
+Complete background checks. - 1.
+Complete background checks on individuals age 16 years and older, including those living on the premises, and other requirements in the Background Checks policy. - 2.
+Discuss with supervisor to determine if household members under the age of 16 years old needs to complete a background check to verify safety of children placed in a licensed home per the Background Checks policy. - 3.
 Complete a FamLink person search and DCYF file review on all persons, regardless of any age living in the home, or are being cleared to provide substitute care for children. - 4.
 Open a pending "Full" license in FamLink. - 5.
 Complete the Home Study and required forms. - 6.
-Determine the applicants have sufficient income to meet their family's personal needs without reliance on foster care payments per WAC 388-478-0015. - 7.
+Determine if the applicants have sufficient income to meet their family's personal needs without reliance on foster care payments, per WAC 388-478-0015. - 7.
 Verify completion of: - 1.
 The Policy Agreements DCYF 10-290 form. - 2.
 The Verification of Indian Status DCYF 15-128 form and that documentation is provided, if applicable. - 3.
-Orientation, Caregiver Core Training, First Aid/CPR/Blood-Borne Pathogens training, and Tuberculosis (TB) test.
-Document where. - 4.
-Of all requirements on the Home Study File Checklist DCYF 10-182, and that the home meets the MLR. - 8.
-Verify caregivers' and household members' immunizations meet the following requirements: - 1.
-Licensed and unlicensed providers and all household members have pertussis vaccinations prior to taking placement of children under the age of two years. - 2.
-Licensed providers and all household members receive an annual influenza vaccination when licensed for children under the age of two years, unless the immunization is contrary to their health and the Medical Exemption for Influenza Vaccination DCYF 10-565 form has been completed by a licensed health care provider.
-If the caregiver is requesting an influenza medical exemption the LD worker must: - 1.
-Provide the caregiver with the Medical Exemption for Influenza Vaccination DCYF 10-565 form to give to their licensed health care provider; - 2.
-Document receipt of the completed form in a provider note; and - 3.
-Retain a copy in the licensing file - 3.
-Licensed provider's children who are household members are up to date on immunizations per the Recommended Child & Adolescent Immunization Schedule for ages 18 years or younger, unless a licensed health care provider signed the Certificate of Exemption DCYF 15-455 form and an exemption has been granted. - 9.
+Orientation, Caregiver Core Training, First Aid/CPR/Blood-Borne Pathogens training, and Tuberculosis (TB) test. - 4.
+All requirements on the Home Study File Checklist DCYF 10-182, and that the home meets the MLR.

+8. Verify:

+- 1. Foster parents caring for medically fragile children or children under the age of two years and all household members have provided documentation of current pertussis and annual influenza vaccinations.
+If foster parents or household members request a medical exemption, the LD worker must: - 1.
+Notify foster parents that exceptions to the immunization requirements may only be granted if an immunization is contrary to an individual's health. - Provide the Applicant and Household Member Vaccination Certification DCYF 10-565 form to foster parents to give to their licensed health care providers to complete. - 3.
+Document receipt of completed forms in a provider note. - 4.
+Retain copies in the licensing file. - 2.
+Documentation has been received for all household member's children living in their foster home, not including children in out-of-home placement.
+The documentation must show the children meet the Recommended Child & Adolescent Immunization Schedule (RCAIS).
+If foster parents request medical exemptions to a children's immunization required by the RCAIS, LD workers must: - 1.
+Notify foster parents that exceptions to the immunization requirements may only be granted if an immunization is contrary to the child's health. - 2.
+Provide the Household Children Vaccination DCYF 15-455 form to the foster parents to give to the children's licensed health care providers to complete. - 3.
+Document receipt of completed forms in a provider note. - 4.
+Retain copies in the licensing file. - 9.
 Document the following in FamLink on the provider's "General" tab in the "License Information" group box: - 1.
 Select "Full" license as the "Type". - 2.
-The "Date Issued" is the date the foster home license is approved and the "Expiration Date" is three years' minus one day from the "Date Issued". - 3.
-Select the "Approve" radio button in the "License Recommendation" group box to obtain supervisor approval. - 10.
-Provide a paper copy of the Foster Home License DSHS 10-010, New License Letter DCYF 10-429, and Foster Parent Identification (ID) cards to the foster parent following supervisor approval. - 11.
+The "Date Issued" is the date the foster home license is approved and the "Expiration Date" is three years' minus one day from the "Date Issued".

+- 3. Select the "Approve" radio button in the "License Recommendation" group box to obtain supervisor approval. - Provide a paper copy of the Foster Home License DCYF 10-010, New License Letter DCYF 10-429, and Foster Parent Identification (ID) cards to the foster parent following supervisor approval. - 11.
 Notify the placement desk when a general foster home or foster-to-adopt home has been licensed. - 2.
-Provisional Expedited Foster Care Licenses
+Provisional Expedited Foster Home Licenses

-When a provisional expedited license application is received the LD worker must:
+When a provisional expedited license applications are received, LD workers must: